Kit Hill to Kelly Bray circular walk

 A swingletree is a bar of wood or metal used to balance the pull from an animal towing a cart as this alternates between the animal's shoulders.
 This is particularly important when the animal is wearing a breast-collar harness which can rub on its shoulders if the pull is uneven.

-24. Turn left onto Florence Road and follow this a short distance past the garage on the left to a lane.
-Turn left onto the lane and follow it through the industrial estate to a fork in front of Black Magic Performance Centre.
+24. Turn left onto Florence Road and follow this a short distance to a lane on the left.
+Turn left onto the lane, follow it past Foothills and through the industrial estate to a fork in front of Black Magic Performance Centre.

 25. Bear right at the fork and follow the track along the fence until the fence ends.